iftikhar8/thesis/metrics/metrics.md

 ##Abstract
 *LEAVE THIS TO LAST*

-##Introduction
 Biophysical models have become a popular tool in advancing our understanding on the connectivity patterns of various marine species {SanvicenteAnorve:2014bl}{Koeck:2015bf}{Andrello:2014ge}.
 Biophysical models, as the name suggests, produce potential patterns of connectivity using a physical model coupled with a biological model.
 These models are particularly relevant for connectivity in marine systems, as dispersal during a pelagic larval stage is a key driver of connectivity.
 We couple the two models together, because while oceanic processes are the presiding driver of dispersal, biological processes also have highly influential roles  {Cowen:2009fm}.
 The usefulness of these models is their ability to quickly and cheaply give us connectivity patterns over temporal and spatial scales; and also due to the high costs associated with empirical research techniques.

 Ecological modellers inherently have underlying concerns about the validity of their models - how realistically have they modelled the system processes?
 This is a central, if not the primary, concern in all ecological modelling studies.
 Validation through empirical studies is the gold standard, yet constraints of cost, time and resources do not make this possible.
 Another practical and cheaper and approach is to use other published studies, both empirical and modelling, to validate your study.

 With the goal of validating our own biophysical model, we reviewed connectivity studies, published in the last 5 years.
 Unfortunately, there was inherent difficulty in comparisons, due to the number of competing metrics and lack of transparent data.
 For many of these studies, insufficient information was provided to be able to reproduce the connectivity patterns presented.
-Thus prompting two questions:

-1. How we can start useful comparisons between papers - which metrics should we use?
-2. How do we make connectivity studies reproducible?

-##Methods
 We conducted a database search for connectivity studies, in the last 6 years period (2010-2015) using a biophysical model in their methods.
 The start date of 2010 was chosen arbitrarily, to limit the search to a manageable amount of papers; note this was not an exhaustive search.
 The online search engines, ISI Web of Knowledge and SCOPUS, were queried with the keywords connectivity, model* and marine.
 The search returned 59 papers fitting within the scope of our study, consisting of 248 authors and published in 31 unique journals.
 The full list of references is available at (*provide reference to .csv at github perhaps or in supplementary material?*).

-##Connectivity metrics & measures
+##Metrics
 Two prominent problems we came across were researchers creating their own unique metric, which not embraced in other studies or only a single parameter of a metric was reported, e.g. mean, median, or upper quartile.
 These two issues made comparisons between studies almost impossible.
 In fact, we found over 30 different measures used to describe the patterns of connectivity & dispersal in these papers.

 The de-facto standard for publishing connectivity matrices and dispersal kernels is to use a heat map.
 While heat maps are a powerful visualisation tool for both these metrics, it restricts what information we can extract from the graph, which bins the values to a colour legend, resulting in information loss.
 Comparative quantitative metrics are essential for analysis between studies, needed for model validation.

 In a field where there are so many measures, which ones should be consistently reported?
 The most common parameters found in the dataset related to distance the particles travelled and measures of self-recruitment, local-retention and settlement success (@tbl:common).
 Although this isn't as clear cut as it may seem, as there is confusion about the definitions of self-recruitment and local retention.
 These terms were often used interchangeably. {Burgess:2014cf} stated the definitions clearly and succinctly, i.e. local retention is the fraction of offspring produced by a population, which also recruits into that population; and self-recruitment is the fraction of recruitment to a site comprised of individuals born in that site.

 Our suggested approach is to utilise the two most common metrics used, these provide useful measures and also they should be readily accepted amongst the research community (@tbl:metrics).
 The first metric, a connectivity matrix, is the most useful for connectivity studies.
 The measures of self-recruitment, local retention and settlement success can all be calculated easily from the underlying matrix data.
 The other metric is a dispersal kernel.
 The dispersal kernel gives up valuable data on the spread of the particles and the distance they travel, including the density.

-##Reproducibility

-### Why reproducible research
+##Models and reproducibility

 Reproducibility, a term often synonymous with open science, is an important facet in assessing the scientific merit of a published paper.
 It can be difficult to achieve in large empirical studies due to experimental variance {OpenScienceCollaboration:2015cn}, the same challenges do not exist in computational modelling {Peng:2011et}.
 Ideally for reproducibility, the model configurations (both physical and biological), all source code and the output data is made available at the time of publishing.
 Reproducibility allows us to run other published models to compare and contrast again our own.

 The cost of reproducible research is minimal, many free online repositories exist for both source code and data, two popular examples being GitHub (http://github.com) and Dryad (http://datadryad.org) .
 Several journals are also making reproducibility a requirement and providing mechanisms for online storage of data (e.g. PLOS Biology).

-### Reproducibility in connectivity studies
 We're not going to go into what is required for reproducible research, others have summarised it better than we ever could {Sandve:2013gh}.
 Instead, the goal is to get researchers using biophysical models for connectivity studies to embrace the concept of reproducible research and to think about how they can meet this goal when publishing their next study.

 Complexity in biophysical models derives from coupling two distinct models, biological and physical, creating an additive effect on the number of input parameters.
 However, it is impossible to reproduce a biophysical connectivity study without all of these parameters, hence the importance of publishing these parameters along with the results.
 We have supplied a non-exhaustive list of the sort of parameters required to reproduce these studies (@tbl:open).
 The strong trend towards supplementary information in journals allows for publication of these parameters without obscuring the primary scientific message.

-#Conclusion
+#A common approach
 The purpose of this paper is to advance a dialogue about how we can compare biophysical models, used for measuring connectivity in marine systems, with the goal of maturing the field.
 We identified two main problems in the literature with connectivity studies preventing us from making meaningful comparisons.
 The first is the inconsistency in the metrics used in connectivity models and how we present the data.
 The second is the lack of reproducibility and clarity of the model parameters used in studies.

 The main take home message is connectivity modelling studies need to start publishing quantitative metrics of both dispersal and connectivity; too often studies have just focused on one of these facets.
 We hope, in addition to providing these measures, researchers will also feel comfortable about publishing the data behind their connectivity matrices and dispersal kernels, allowing for future meta-analyses.
 Research grants are increasingly asking for publication of datasets and as such, open data publications should start becoming standard practice in the near future.

+##Summary
 Our chosen metrics are suggestions only and, realistically, we need a community driven approach——perhaps a discussion facilitated by a workshop——to ensure we come up with agreed common metrics.
 We hope this paper goes some way to starting this conversation.

 ##Acknowledgements